 Yes, South African traders are required to pay income tax on profits generated from forex trading.
 This rule applies to offshore forex trading accounts too.

 The amount of capital that you put totally depends on your risk level.
 Most brokers allow low deposits.
-For example, HotForex has a minimum deposit of R70.
+For example, HF Markets has a minimum deposit of R100 or $5.
 Depending on how much risk you want to take, you can decide the amount.
 But it is really important to never trade with capital that you cannot afford to lose as the probability of losses for retail traders are very high.
 Have a strategy to manage your risks.